 ‘Kantha’.
 The word takes me back to my childhood, when the complexities of life had not arrived and altered the innocence of a little, small town girl.
 In those days, winter afternoons were spent on the terrace basking in the sun, lying down on a ‘kantha’ (the Bengali word for ‘quilt’) and eating oranges, carefully peeled by my grandmother.
 However, today most youngsters would not associate kantha with this visual.

 ‘Kantha’, as most of you now know, is a term used for a particular type of embroidery from Bengal which originates from this specific domestic form of craft – quilting.
 Women in Bengal used to stitch together old dhotis or sarees using the simple yet sustainable ‘running stitch’ to make a kantha or quilt, which came in all sizes.
-It was compulsory in those days for a newborn niece or nephew to be gifted her or his first kantha by the aunt.
-I remember my mother handing out old sarees from her stock that were torn and she would no longer wear, to the woman who would visit our house sometimes to lend a hand and chit-chat over tea; she had migrated from Dhaka once upon a time, perhaps when she was still a child.
-She was a magic kantha weaver, skillfully doling out lightweight yet warm kanthas every autumn, just around the time of Durga Puja, when the weather was a lukewarm cold and pleasant enough to wrap morning inertia.
+It was compulsory in those days for a newborn child to be gifted her or his first kantha by the paternal aunt.
+I remember my mother handing out old sarees from her stock that she would no longer wear, to the woman who would visit our house sometimes to lend a hand and chit-chat over tea; she had migrated from Dhaka once upon a time, perhaps when she was still a child.
+She had magic in her fingers, skillfully doling out lightweight yet warm kanthas every autumn, just around the time of Durga Puja, when the weather was a lukewarm cold and pleasant enough to wrap morning inertia.
 Over the years, however, with urbanization and other rapid changes of lifestyle and occupation, such traditions have fast disappeared or faded out from most homes.
-Yet, it would be unfair to generalize, since rural Bengal still keeps the tradition alive in some form.
+Yet, it would be unfair to generalize, since rural Bengal still keeps the tradition alive.

 And oh!
 My wedding trousseau did include a Kantha.